composewell/streamly/docs/User/Tutorials/types-and-modules.md

-# Types and Modules at a Glance
+# Streamly: Types & Modules Cheat Sheet

+This guide gives you a quick overview of Streamly’s core modules, types, and their typical use cases.
+Use it as a reference map when navigating the library.

 ## streamly-core package